 Ensure all course alteration points are correctly marked and manned prior to the commencement of the competition.

-With the Referee and Safety Officer inspect the course and markings prior to the commencement of Competition.
+With the Referee and Safety Officer, inspect the course and markings prior to the commencement of competition.

-Ensure that Turn Judges are in position prior to the start of the Competition and report this to the Chief Referee.
+Ensure that Turn Judges are in position prior to the start of the competition and report this to the Chief Referee.